rnelsonchem/simpledbf/README.rst

 their descriptions.

-The `mem` method gives an approximate memory requirement for processing this DBF file. (~2x the total file size.)
-In addition, all of the output methods in this object take a `chunksize` keyword argument, which lets you split up the processing of large files into smaller chunks, to limit the total memory usage of the conversion process.
+The `mem` method gives an approximate memory requirement for processing this DBF file. (~2x the total file size, which could be wildly inaccurate.)
+In addition, all of the output methods in this object take a `chunksize` keyword argument, which lets you split up the processing of large files into smaller chunks to limit the total memory usage of the conversion process.
 When this keyword argument is passed into `mem`, the approximate memory footprint of the chunk will also be given, which can be useful when trying to determine the maximum chunksize your memory will allow.

 .. code::